webscopeio/supabase-modules/README.md

 ## Apps

 - `docs`: a [Vitepress](https://vitepress.dev/) app - to learn about the project
-- `playground`: another [Next.js](https://nextjs.org/) app - to play with the project
+- `apps/next`: a [Next.js](https://nextjs.org/) app - to use the project

 ### Directory structure

 There is no package/installable/CLI for the time being.
-The `playground` app has the modules source code and a Supabase project configuration that contains the migrations for all modules.
+The `apps/**` directory organizes by framework the modules source code and a Supabase project configuration for them.

+For example, our [Next.js](https://nextjs.org/) app looks like this:

 ```
-📁 docs
+📂 docs
-📁 playground
+📂 apps
+  📂 next
     📁 modules
+      📁 user
-    📁 auth
+        📁 hooks
-    📁 profile
+        📁 ui
       📁 types
       📁 utils
     📁 supabase
       📁 migrations
 ```

 To learn more about this project, please visit [Supabase Modules Documentation](https://supabase-modules-docs.vercel.app/).